youkiname/subposter-bot/readme.md

 - You can add multiple administrators.
 - Telegram native message text formatting.
 - Like and dislike buttons at posts.
-- You can set own daily posts limit for each user and for any channel.
+- You can set custom daily posts limit for each user and for any channel.
 - Users statistic (rating, posts amount, likes, dislikes amount).

 # HOW TO RUN